 The space was large, with ample room for the massive buffet, DJ booth, service bar, dance lighting, Mosa signage, and video screens.
-All the eye could see where large tables of 10 to 20+ people gathered, loud, smiling, and ready to party!
-I was definitely getting in the mood!
-I chatted with a group of three women celebrating one of their milestone birthdays, a large group of women and their young male trainers from a local gym, a couple enjoying a Sunday afternoon out, and coed groups of 30-somethings out for a day of fun.
+All the eye could see were large tables of 10 to 20+ people gathered, loud, smiling, and ready to party!
+I was definitely in the mood!
+I chatted up a group of women celebrating a milestone birthday, another large group of gals and their young male trainers from a local gym, a sweet couple enjoying a Sunday afternoon out, and coed groups of 30-somethings out for a day of fun.

 What Quenched My Thirst